 2. It Offers a Lower Gateway to Entry That Poker Had Lacked

 Poker can be an intimidating world to the uninitiated.
-There are a lot of resources out there, but they are either total fluff (e.g., news/culture content), very intimidating (e.g., training courses), or disorienting because they offer no structure at all (e.g., Twitch content).
+There are a lot of resources out there, but they are either total fluff (e.g., news/culture content), very intimidating (e.g., training sites), or disorienting because they offer no structure at all (e.g., Twitch content).
 Negreanu’s MasterClass, by contrast, bridges that gap by offering serious strategy with a guided, entertainment twist.
 This is a gateway that the game of poker sorely needed to attract new interest.

 3. It Gets Hardcore Poker Fans More Joey Ingram Content